anir-tubi/tubi-roku/README.md

   - Compare the last 200 commits on local `master` with the last 200 commits on the local `x_y_branch`, and print out a list of commits that exist on local `master` but have not yet been cherry picked to the local `x_y_branch`.

 __NOTE__ you can also use the new `gulp compareCheckedOut` after the initial qa branch for a release has been made to see a list of PRs that have not been cherry picked into the current qa branch.

+__NOTE__ The compareProd command will list commits in reverse order - the last commit will be listed first.
+When cherry picking the commits to the new QA build, you will need to start from the bottom of the list - which are earlier commits.

 4\.
 Cherry pick any commits from local `master` that are to be included in the next release onto the qa branch `qa_x_y_z`.
 (See [this page](https://www.previousnext.com.au/blog/intro-cherry-picking-git) for more info info on the cherry pick git command.)